notsag-dev/oscp-exercises/README.md

 1. Search Megacorpone’s GitHub repos for interesting or sensitive information.
 Megacorpone's account on Github is megacorpone, that contains 2 repos: megacorpone.com and git-test.

-megacorpone.com has sensitive information publicly available in the file xampp.users, that contains a username (trivera) and a password hash.
+megacorpone.com has sensitive information publicly available in the file xampp.users, that contains a username (trivera) and a password hash, as the course book already states.

 Gitleak execution found no leaks for both repositories:
 ```